Below is a list of the hepatitis blood transfusion risks.

 Those who received blood transfusions prior to 1992 are at risk of having Hepatitis C and not knowing it.

-According to the American Red Cross, about one transfusion in about 2 million transfusions transmits hepatitis C. There is no vaccine.
+According to the American Red Cross, about one transfusion in about 2 million transfusions transmits hepatitis C. As of January 2019, there is no vaccine.

 Uncommon in the US, it relies on HBV to replicate.
 There is no vaccine.